Canine Haemolytic Anaemia

 The drip still had three hours to run, so I moved her bed next to the radiator, fastened the drip to the picture hook above and tied her lead to the radiator.
 Dozing on a mattress next to her, I was able to remove the drip and cannula at 3am when it finished.
 Another quick trip out to water the flowerbed, then sleep.

 Over the next couple of days, I had some more ideas on treating Rocky and spoke to some of my colleagues.
 In this picture, she is lying in my Russian Healing Blanket.
 I put her in it 4 times daily for at least 20 minutes; she usually lay in it for longer and I often got in with her which helped to revive me as well!
 It was a great time to cuddle her and give her plenty of love and TLC!

-After the first day, she started eating properly again, so after her egg, she had organic raw liver as well as her usual raw meat and bone with liquidized greens.
+After the first day, she started eating properly again, so after her egg, she had organic raw liver as well as her usual raw meat and bone with liquidised greens.

-She was pretty up and down for the first few days, but definitely had pinker gums after each session in the blanket.
-One of my veterinary homoeopathic colleagues suggested Arsenicum Alba or Pulsatilla.
+She was pretty up and down for the first few days but definitely had pinker gums after each session in the blanket.
+One of my veterinary homeopathic colleagues suggested Arsenicum Alba or Pulsatilla.
 I tried the Arsenicum first, but it didn't appear to have any effect.
 The next day, I gave her one Pulsatilla and within minutes, she brightened up.
 It was amazing!

 We took blood samples regularly to monitor the situation.
 After 5 days, she was still breaking down her red blood cells, but there was evidence that she was also making new ones, an amazingly rapid recovery.
 To help her to stop attacking her own red blood cells, we increased the cortisone to an immunosuppressive dose and added Azothioprine, a seriously immunosuppressive drug.